rajangdavis/osvc_ruby/README.md

 ## OSCRuby::AnalyticsReportsResults

-You can create a new instance either by the report id or lookupName.
+You can create a new instance either by the report 'id' or 'lookupName'.

 OSCRuby::AnalyticsReportsResults only has one function: 'run', which takes an OSCRuby::Client object.